andrasq/node-tzinfo/README.md

 List all the zoneinfo files contained in the named zoneinfo directory.
 Recursively walks the directory and tests each file found.
 This is a blocking operation, so call only on program load.
-The results are small can be easily cached.
+The results are small and can be easily cached.

 ### tzinfo.readZoneinfoFile( tzname, cb )